K1GOL/liticket/README.md

 ### Production

-Download/build a wheel-file and run it with, for example, Waitress:
+Download the repo and run it with, for example, Waitress:
 ```
 $ pip install waitress
-$ waitress-serve -call 'app:create_app'
+$ waitress-serve --call 'Liticket:create_app'
 ```

 ### Development